 These self-care activities, like over-the-counter drugs, are not intended to replace appropriate medical attention.
 If you have concerns about these self-care activities, get help from a professional.
 Use these suggestions and strategies with discretion and at your own risk.
 See your doctor when your pain is severe, persistent, or doesn’t respond to these simple suggestions.

 If the neck is stiff when moved in almost any direction, more than one muscle is involved.
 Try this stretching exercise.
 You can do it several times a day and may get satisfying relief, especially if there are some gentle clicks as you stretch.

 This post has one of the most effective and easy exercises to relax and lower your shoulders.
 It does a great job of releasing this trigger point.

 If this exercise makes the shoulder or headache more aggravated and painful, see a professional for help, you may have a mildly separated shoulder.

-When headache in the temple is a chronic problem, I suggest a gentle 8-10 minute routine of shoulder exercises, three times a week.
+When headache in the temple is a chronic problem, I suggest a gentle 8-10 minute routine of shoulder exercises three times a week.
 Five sets with about 1 minute in between.
-Pick exercises that drive the elbow up and back like; shoulder presses, upright rows, seated rows, posterior flyes, etc.
+Pick activities that drive the elbow up and back like; shoulder presses, upright rows, seated rows, posterior flyes, etc.

 I’d love your feedback on how this works for you